-A requirement of the omnichannel approach is to empower all channels and all agents with the information they need to handle a customer query- a chatbot falls under this requirement.
+Omnichannel empower all channels and all agents with the information they need to handle a customer query- a chatbot falls under this requirement.
 Train your chatbot by uploading an extensive knowledge base that covers policies and your most frequently asked questions.

 Consistency is key

 The key is to make your messaging as consistent as possible to truly deliver a unified, frictionless experience.
-Look for talent that can help unify your messaging for both marketing and for customer communication across all boards.
-But remember that while it is important to unify your messaging, your goal must always be to make sure your content connects with your audience, otherwise, that’s another purchase out the window.
+Look for talent that can help unify your messaging for both omnichannel marketing and for customer communication across all boards.
+But remember that while it is important to unify your messaging, your goal must always be to make sure your content connects with your audience, otherwise, that’s another purchase out of the window.

-The power of a one-view
+The power of one-view